github/remote-input-element/README.md

 - `error` - The network request failed.
 - `loadend` - The network request has completed.
   - Note: You should not use this event if you need to change something based on the HTML in the response as the DOM will not be updated at this point.
 Use `remote-input-success` instead.
-- `remote-input-success` – Received a successful response (status code 200-299).
+ - `remote-input-success` – Received a successful response (status code 200-299), and response HTML has been set.
 Bubbles.
 - `remote-input-error` – Received a not successful response.
 Bubbles.

 ## Browser support